Skip to main content

 UK’s SMEs believe apprentices are solution to UK’s skills gap crisis

-Research shows nine in 10 of the UK’s SMEs believe apprenticeships are at least partly the solution to the UK’s skills gap crisis
+Over 80% of the UK’s SMEs believe apprenticeships are at least partly the solution to the UK's skills gap crisis, with a further 69% of the view apprenticeships are a ‘valuable alternative to university’.

 Apprentices at The University of Sheffield AMRC Training Centre